mojtabashokrian/DRL-Navigation-P1/Report.md

 <img src="assets/Hyperbolic_discount_function_description.PNG" width="70%" align="top-left" alt="" title="Discount Function implementation" />

 In our implementation (`DQN.py`), `MHQNetwork` computes the Q-function for multiple values of `gamma`, but instead of choosing a fixed (*hyperbolic*) weighting as done by the authors in that paper, we let the `DFQNetwork` *learn* the best weighting.
 The loss function for `DFQNetwork` is given assuming it is trying to find a linear combination which gives optimal strategy for `gamma=1` (which was our primary goal).
+Notice `bias` should be set `False` in `DFQNetwork` so that we are truly taking a weighting of the multi horizons.

 The weights of `DFQNetwork` have another nice interpretation: They give a *learned* discount **function**, call it `Gamma(t)` (dependent on timestep `t`), which is not necessarily exponential.
 This can be thought of as a preferred discount function for the DQN with which it *can* be trained and get close to the theoretical optimal policy provided by `gamma=1`.
 The analysis behind this claim can be found in `DFQNetwork_and_Learned_Discount_Function.pdf`, which shows why `DFQNetwork` weights can be interpreted as the learned discount function and how `Gamma[t]` can be implemented via the following code: